PHaoMing/calculus-nb/_sources/landscape-of-calculus.md

 A speed camera computes your speed instantly as you pass through it.
 In other words, it computes your speed with a very small $\Delta t$, and so $\Delta p$ should also be very small[^diff-cont].
-So the velocity at a moment can be computed as a *rate of infinitesimal changes*:
+So the velocity at a moment can be computed as a
+*rate of infinitesimal change* or *instantaneous rate of change*:

 ```{math}
 :label: velocity